Abdullah0297445/clickup_leave_marker/README.md

-# Leave Marker ClickUp
+# Leave Marker

 ## Problem scenario(s)

-1. Someone wants to raise a leave but currently (as of 13th June 2024) there's no way to directly mark leaves/vacations in ClickUp.
+1. There should be a way for our team who uses Clickup as a management tool to raise/mark leaves but currently (as of 29th August 2024) there's no direct way of doing that in ClickUp.
-2. The leave shall also be reflected in the global time sheet view as full day work for the user.
+2. Leaves shall also be reflected in the global time sheet view as full day work for the user.
+3. When leaves are approved, they shall be synced with AllHours - Our attendance management system.

+## Our approach to the problem

+Leverage ClickUp automations along with forms and webhooks.
+Let me explain:
+1. Whenever a team member wants to raise a leave, they shall do so via a form.
+2. When form is submitted, a new task (leave) is created in the list.
+3. When the task's status is set to "Approved", an automation is triggered which posts the event data to an HTTP endpoint - our code running on AWS lambda behind AWS API Gateway.
+4. Lambda receives the event, extracts the necessary info, and tracks time on the leave task which initiated this whole cycle, giving the impression, that the team member was/will be working full time that day.
+5. After marking the time, it also raises a pre-approved leave in AllHours.

 ## Solution
 1. Create a new list wherever you want which has the following statuses (or any statuses of your liking).